5 Reasons Why B2B Businesses Need a Loyalty Program

 Your sales team naturally focuses the bulk of their attention on the bigger accounts that represent your current main sales volume (and likely the bulk of the compensation they earn).
 The sales team doesn’t have the time or motivation to reach out to the small accounts that direct the bulk of their spending elsewhere.

-A well structured B2B loyalty program can help develop the unrealized sales potential from those accounts, without your sales team needing to do anything.
-The key is to connect with those smaller and/or inactive accounts through your existing marketing channels (emails, website ads, etc.) with an invitation to join your reward program.
+A well-structured B2B loyalty program can help develop the unrealized sales potential from those accounts without your sales team needing to do anything.
+The key is to connect with those smaller or inactive accounts through your existing marketing channels (emails, website ads, etc.) with an invitation to join your reward program.

 Boosting sales engagement can take many different forms: